netlify-templates/gatsby-ecommerce-theme/src/components/ProductCard/readme.md

 # ProductCard Component
-component that describes the product
+Card component that describes the product

 ## Options
 No options available for this component